Marjorie Gubelmann: Business

 Gubelmann's first job was at Licensing Management International, a London-based licensing firm.
-In 1995, she moved to New York City and worked for AmfAR in their Special Events/Major Gifts department.
-In 2004 Gubelmann started Vie Luxe International, a New York City-based company that produced scented candles.
-The firm manufactured candle lines for designers including Carolina Herrera, Calvin Klein and Oscar de la Renta, amongst others.
+In 1995 she moved to New York City and worked for AmfAR in their Special Events/Major Gifts department.

+In 2004 Gubelmann started Vie Luxe International, a New York City–based company that produced scented candles.
+The firm manufactured candle lines for designers including Carolina Herrera, Calvin Klein and Oscar de la Renta, among others.